View Virginia Stevens's Obituary on sltrib.com and share memories

 Virginia was preceded in death by her parents, Howard and Pearl Bird, her brother Monte Bird and her son-in-law Gary Bryner.
 Virginia is survived by her loving husband Lawrence, her children Mark (Marilyn) Stevens, Jane Bryner, Scott (Laurie) Stevens, Carolyn Stevens Jensen, Dave Stevens and Nancy Stevens, as well as fifteen grandchildren and twelve great-grandchildren.

 Her funeral service will be held on Saturday, August 24, 2019 at 11:00 am, at the Crestview Chapel located at 2795 Crestview Drive in Salt Lake City.
 Viewings will be held Friday evening from 6:00 to 8:00 pm at Larkin Sunset Lawn, 2350 East 1300 South in Salt Lake City, and also at the chapel preceding the funeral from 9:30 to 10:30 am.
-She will be interred at the Kanosh city cemetery later that day.
+Grave dedication will follow at the Kanosh City Cemetery at 4:30 p.m.

 In lieu of flowers, the family suggests a donation to East High School Student & Family Support (the "Stash") at www.supporteasthigh.com, where your donations will join thousands of monster cookies donated by Virginia.